WET ROT QUESTIONS AND ANSWERS

 Q9: HOW TO ERADICATE WET ROT?

 Firstly, find the source of the moisture.
 Take action to fix the building or plumbing defect and stop the water entering the building.
 Now call the professionals who will assess what has been affected by the water ingress before treating wet rot or replacing the affected timber.

 Wet rot only occurs when you have damp timber so preventing timber coming into contact with water will prevent wet rot.
 The most common causes of water dampening timber are building defects and plumbing issues.
-Check to see your washing machine and dishwater are properly connected and not leaky any water.
-Also, check the roof for missing or misplaces slates that may invite rain water to enter the property.
+Check to see your washing machine and dishwasher are properly connected and do not leak any water.
+Also, check the roof for missing or misplaced slates that may invite rain water to enter the property.

 It is difficult to tell.
 There are too many factors to consider when trying to place a timescale on any wet rot outbreak.